Thank you for your interest in writing for our Community blog!

 Once accepted and posted, if at any time I wish for the post to be removed, I will contact The Educator Collaborative, LLC, at firstname.lastname@example.org.
 I understand removal requests will be considered and make take sometime to complete.

 I understand that The Educator Collaborative, LLC, may decide to remove a post at anytime without notice.
-I also understand that The Educator Collaborative reserves the right to edit or revise up to 20% of the submitted work, at anytime, including after posting, without seeking permission, for editorial reasons including, but not limited to, length, clarity, offensive terminology, or the like.
+I also understand that The Educator Collaborative reserves the right to edit or revise up to 20% of the submitted work, at anytime, including after posting, without seeking permission, for editorial reasons including, but not limited to, length, clarity, anti-bias review, or the like.

 I (and any co-authors) will retain copyright of the submitted work, copyright will at no time transfer to The Educator Collaborative, LLC.
 The only exception is if the submitted work was created by and for the organization, including, but not limited to, “position statements.”